PriteshGajjarJava/core-java-2023/CoreJavaNotes.md

 Array
 -----------------------------------------------------------------------

-- Array is a data structure in which you can store multiple elmements of same type.
+- Array is a data structure in which you can store multiple elements of same type.
 - It is static type.
 Once you create an array you can not increase it's size or decrease it's size(size is fixed)
 - It is index based data structure.
 - Array elements are accessed using "index". (index always starts from 0)